JQFAQ/DurationPicker/README.md

 08.07.00
 1.00.00.00

-<strong>Note: This widget is dependent with JQFAQTimeSpan library. this library deals with timespans(durations).</strong>
+<strong>Note: This widget is dependent on JQFAQTimeSpan extension.
+This extension defines a TimeSpan type.</strong>

 <strong>Sponsored By</strong> <a href="http://jqfaq.com/"><b>JQFAQ.com</b></a>